phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Are your IOType state methods violating the API of the core type by accessing private fields?
 - [ ] When defining a boolean Property to indicate whether something is enabled, use `AXON/EnabledProperty`.
 This should be done in both the model and the view.
 If you're using a DerivedProperty, skip this item.
+- [ ] Do not use translated strings in `phetioDocumentaton` - it changes the PhET-iO API!